 Explore the remains and uncovering of an ancient Roman fort.

-Vindolanda lies just to the south of Hadrian's Wall and has a very different ‘feel’ to other sites along the Wall.
-It lies upon the first Roman frontier in the north – The Stanegate Road.
-You will probably drive along this road to reach the fort and museum.
+Vindolanda lies just to the south of the curtain wall of Hadrian's Wall and has a very different ‘feel’ to other sites along the Wall.
+It lies upon the first Roman frontier in the north – The Stanegate Road and in a stunning landscape which lets your imagination really connect with its past.
+You will probably visit Vindolanda by driving or walking along this road to reach the fort and museum.
+Although first built by the Roman army before Hadrian’s Wall Vindolanda became an important construction and garrison base for the Wall, a Hadrian’s Wall fort in its own right.
+During this time Vindolanda was demolished and completely re-built no fewer than nine times.
+Each re-build, each community, leaving their own distinctive mark on the landscape and archaeology of the site.

 Live Excavation Experience

-* Several commanding officer’s residences and some barracks
+- Several commanding officer’s residences and barrack buildings

-* 3rd and 4th century evidence of civilian houses and workshops, latrines, strong room and a Roman Celtic temple to an unknown God
+- 3rd and 4th century evidence of village houses and workshops, latrines, and a Roman Celtic temple to an unknown Romano Celtic God.